-- (a) Represents potential payouts under our annual performance-based short-term cash incentive program for fiscal year 2021.
+(a) Represents potential payouts under our annual performance-based short-term cash incentive plan for fiscal year 2022.
 Threshold amounts shown are 50% of incentive opportunity, target amounts are 100% of the incentive opportunity, and maximum amounts are 200% of incentive opportunity.
 No amounts are earned for below threshold performance.
-Short-term incentive amounts actually earned for fiscal year 2021 are reflected in the Summary Compensation Table under the column entitled "Non-equity incentive plan compensation." - (b) Our named executive officers received half the value of their annual equity award as PSUs and may choose to receive the remaining half value of their annual equity award as 100% performance-based RSUs, 100% options, or 50% of each; with the final number of RSUs or options based on their value determined under FASB ASC Topic 718. - (c) RSU awards granted in fiscal year 2021 are earned based on performance targets for the third and fourth fiscal quarters of fiscal year 2021.
-Threshold amounts shown are 50% of the RSUs granted, assuming that only one of the 2021 third quarter or fourth quarter operating profit target is achieved.
+Short-term incentive amounts actually earned for fiscal year 2022 are reflected in the Summary Compensation Table under the column entitled "Non-equity incentive plan compensation."

+(b) Our named executive officers received half the value of their annual equity award as PSUs and may choose to receive the remaining half value of their annual equity award as 100% performance-based RSUs, 100% options, or 50% of each; with the final number of RSUs or options based on their value determined under FASB ASC Topic 718.

+(c) RSU awards granted in fiscal year 2022 are earned based on performance targets for the third and fourth fiscal quarters of fiscal year 2022.
+Threshold amounts shown are 50% of the RSUs granted, assuming that only one of the 2022 third quarter or fourth quarter operating profit target is achieved.
 The target and maximum amounts shown are 100% of the RSUs granted assuming that both the third quarter and fourth quarter targets or the aggregate third and fourth quarter targets are achieved.
-Based on actual fiscal year 2021 performance, 100% of the units were earned.
-The earned units will vest annually over three years following the date of grant, subject to the executive's continued service. - (d) PSUs granted in fiscal year 2021 are earned based on our absolute TSR performance over a four-year period starting on the grant date (with an opportunity for an early payout after three years).
+Based on actual fiscal year 2022 performance, 100% of the units were earned.
+The earned units will vest annually over three years following the date of grant, subject to the executive's continued service.

+(d) PSUs granted in fiscal year 2022 are earned based on our absolute TSR performance over a four-year period starting on the grant date (with an opportunity for an early payout after three years).
 Threshold amounts shown are 50% of the PSUs granted, target amounts are 100% of the PSUs granted, and maximum amounts are 225% of the PSUs granted.
-No PSUs are earned for performance below threshold. - (e) Stock options granted in fiscal year 2021 have an exercise price equal to the NYSE closing price of our common stock on the grant date; one-third are exercisable on November 11th of each of the three years following the grant date, subject to the executive's continued service.
-The stock options have a seven year term.
+No PSUs are earned for performance below threshold.

+(e) Stock options granted in fiscal year 2022 have an exercise price equal to the NYSE closing price of our common stock on the grant date; one-third are exercisable on November 11th of each of the three years following the grant date, subject to the executive's continued service.
+The stock options have a seven-year term.

 (f) The dollar value of options represents the grant date fair value based on the Black-Scholes model of option valuation, computed in accordance with FASB ASC Topic 718.
 The actual value, if any, an executive may realize depends on the excess of the stock price over the exercise price on the date the option is exercised.
 There is no assurance that an executive will realize a value at or near the value the Black-Scholes model estimates.
-The Black-Scholes model uses the following assumptions:
+The Black-Scholes model is based on an exercise price of \$263.16, reflecting the closing price on the date of grant, and the remaining assumptions shown in footnote 11 "Stockholders Equity" to our financial statements contained in our Form 10-K for the fiscal year ended June 30, 2022.